nii-yamagishilab/project-NN-Pytorch-scripts/tutorials/README.md

 Xin Wang, National Institute of Informatics, 2022

-**The latest notebooks are maintained on Goole colab, please click [here](https://colab.research.google.com/drive/1EO-ggi1U9f2zXwTiqg7AEljVx11JKta7?usp=sharing).**
+**The latest notebooks are maintained on Goolge colab, please click [here](https://colab.research.google.com/drive/1EO-ggi1U9f2zXwTiqg7AEljVx11JKta7?usp=sharing).**

 **Notebooks in this directory are not maintained anymore.**